inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports/server.md

 	- Position to use to search for closest Alarm System.
 - `radius` - `float`
 	- Radius from position to check.
+    - Passing `-1` will not limit the search radius.

 #### Return Value
 [`AlarmSystem`](../data.mdx#alarm-system) | `null`